jheidepriem/Tic-Tac-Toe/README.md

 ### Wins + Challenges:
 Some challenges included:
 - Dom bugs were a challenge when trying to figure out the appropriate way to disable and enable the board as well as updating the game header correctly.
+- Another challenge included having to go back and rework how my turns started for each game.
+I initially built my game so that player 1 always started and then realized they were supposed to take turns.
+I ended up using a ternary operator instead of having to write a bunch of long conditionals to fix the problem.

 Some wins included:
 - Making the game fully playable in dev tools using only the data-model.